Students participating in summer programs for high school students in 2026

 Jump-To Glossary

-This guide covers a wide variety of high school summer programs, including pre-college summer programs for high school students and exciting free summer programs for high school students so that you can find the perfect fit for your needs and budget.
-Get ready to unlock your full potential this summer!
+This guide covers a wide variety of high school summer programs, including pre-college programs for high school students and exciting free programs, so you can find the perfect fit for your needs and budget.
+Application deadlines vary, so always check each program’s website for the most up-to-date information for 2026.

 How to Choose the Right Summer Program